 AgriFin has also supported other partnerships to develop and roll out digital platforms for smallholders.
 An example is the Food to Market Alliance (FtMA), a consortium of eight global members operating in Rwanda, Tanzania, Kenya and Zambia – with plans to scale up across Sub-Saharan Africa, that was formed with the objective to make markets work better for farmers.
 Through the FtMA application, farmers can access affordable credit, quality inputs, effective post-harvest management and other agricultural technologies while gaining access to markets.

 Digifarm launched an input loan product in December 2017.
-This allows farmers to purchase farm inputs at DigiFarm’s approved agrovets, namely farm depots run by another DigiFarm partner, agricultural supply chain platform iProcure.
+This allows farmers to purchase farm inputs at DigiFarm’s approved agro vets, namely farm depots run by another DigiFarm partner, agricultural supply chain platform iProcure.
 As the platform’s network provider, Safaricom sources the clients and captures their data, which is processed by DigiFarm’s credit partner, FarmDrive, to score the farmers’ credit worth and manage loan administration from approval to recovery.
-Flexible loans are available whenever a farmer needs them, and offer different loan terms (requiring repayment within 30-, 60- or 90-days).
-However, there are some products that are linked to market and to season, requiring the farmers to take a specific product within a given season, because of the known risks of using various inputs off-season.
+Flexible loans are available whenever a farmer needs them and offer different loan terms (requiring repayment within 30-, 60- or 90-days).
+However, there are some products that are linked to the market and to the season, requiring the farmers to take a specific product within a given season, because of the known risks of using various inputs off-season.
 This helps minimize risk for both the farmers and the lender.

 Farm-Drive has evolved from just being a data analytics company that does credit scoring to providing our full suite of financial services as a nonbank financer.
 We’re not licensed, but we provide digital financial services within the regulatory framework by the Central Bank.
 So as a lender, we’re the ones who provide the loans going out to farmers.

 Peris Bosire, co-founder and CEO, Farm-Drive